 Messina retired from Penn State in 2019.

 A distinguished career in law enforcement earns Outstanding Alumni nod: Scott C. Price

 Scott C. Price is a lifelong resident of Schuylkill County who pursued an academic career in STEM (science, technology, engineering, and mathematics) before pivoting to a longstanding professional career with the Pennsylvania State Police.

 Lt.
 Col. Price currently serves as deputy commissioner of operations for the Pennsylvania State Police, a cabinet-level position in the Pennsylvania state government.
 He is a frequent speaker, published author, and recognized expert witness on issues ranging from budget allocation to domestic violence to gun safety reform.
 He also is the state police liaison to the city of Philadelphia’s Gun Violence Task Force, and by request of the governor, serves as a member of the commonwealth's COVID-19 Task Force.

 Outstanding Young Alumni

 The Outstanding Young Alumni Award acknowledges the achievements of Penn State Schuylkill alumni, under the age of 35, for their contributions to Penn State as well as their impact within their communities.
-This year, the society chose a single nominee to receive the Outstanding Young Alumni Award: Abigayle Kaiser, '20.
+This year, Abigayle Kaiser, '20, earned the Outstanding Young Alumni Award.

 Outstanding Young Alumna displays Penn State pride: Abigayle Kaiser